-1 Concepts and Definitions
+2 Concepts and Definitions

-Before proceeding to the decision problem itself, we begin by setting out some basic concepts which will prove useful in the discussion to follow.
-These consist of representations for the organizational structures themselves, the transformations which will be used to take one structure into another (i.e., interventions), and payoffs to the Organizational Designer, respectively.
+Before proceeding to the decision problem itself, we begin by setting out some basic concepts.
+These consist of representations for the organizational structures themselves, the transformations that will be used to take one structure into another (i.e., interventions), and payoffs to the Organizational Designer, respectively.
 Throughout, our approach will be to emphasize generality over problem-specificity; by maintaining a high level of abstraction, we hope to provide the widest possible scope for the methods described herein.

-1.1 Organizational Structure
+2.1 Organizational Structure

 In order to provide a decision-theoretic framework for organizational change, we must first set forth a concrete representation of organizational structure.
-Following prior research in this area (Carley and Krackhardt, 1998; 1999), we take the structure of any given organization, ζ , as consisting of a collection of graphs; we make no further assumptions about the nature of the structures in question (e.g., whether the graphs are simple, directed, valued, etc.).1 Such a structure is, in turn, taken to be a member of a much larger set of structures which could in principle be occupied by ζ .
+Following prior research in this area, we define structure in terms of the meta-matrix connecting relevant components such as personnel, knowledge and tasks (Carley and Krackhardt, 1998; 1999; Carley and Hill, 2001; Carley, 2002a; Carley et al., 2003).
+As such, the structure of any given organization, ζ , is a collection of graphs; we make no further assumptions about the nature of the structures in question (e.g., whether the graphs are simple, directed, valued, etc.).
+Such a structure is, in turn, taken to be a member of a $\overline{}$ In fact, even this assumption is not required for any of the formal results shown here; these depend only on the much larger set of structures which could in principle be occupied by ζ .
 More formally: